goauthentik/authentik/website/blog/2023-09-26-machine-to-machine-communication-in-authentik/item.md

 **Common workflow**

-The workflow for all three of the use cases that we discuss below share several core common steps/tasks/components:
+The workflow for all three of the use cases that we discuss below share several core common steps:

-1. Obtain a token from the environment (i.e. a build/CI tool such as GitLab or GitHub, or Kubernetes for applications running on Kubernetes)
+1. Obtain a token from the environment you are working in (i.e. a build/CI tool such as GitLab or GitHub, or Kubernetes for applications running on Kubernetes).
 2. Pass the token, via [client_credentials](https://goauthentik.io/docs/providers/oauth2/client_credentials), to authentik.
 3. In the response, authentik returns a JWT (JSON Web Token).
 4. The token is then used to authenticate requests to other services elsewhere.
 (These other services need to check the token for its validity, which can be done with the [proxy provider](https://goauthentik.io/docs/providers/proxy/) in authentik for example).